DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 ## Basic setup

-To set up a simple static DataGrid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.
+To set up simple static DataGrid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.

 In the following example, we enable the controlled mode by defining the `grouping` property of the `GroupingState` plugin.
-Handling the `groupingChange` event in not required in this example because there is no UI allowing a user to change grouing options.
+Handling the `groupingChange` event is not required because there is no UI allowing a user to change grouing options.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-static)